-Timing for parts charged out of inventory.
+Timing for parts charged out of inventory

 (Chad) Consensus?
 Not yet

 Inventory parts should be charged to an asset as the part leaves the parts room to help ensure that reported inventory levels properly match the physical inventory in the parts room.
 In a closed parts room, parts room staff should charge the part to the repair order prior to issuing the part to a technician.
 In an open parts room, the technician should have the ability to enter or scan the part to a repair order prior to removing the part from the parts room.
 Providing a streamlined method for users to charge out parts minimizes the risk of parts leaving the parts room without being accounted for on a repair order.
 For additional information, refer to section: “Establish Parts Charging Out Policy” located within RP531 Parts Inventory Management Guidelines.